EGO-Tech/starbase-ships/rigger/README.md

 #### Viewing, Loading and Naming Waypoints

-View a waypoint (`WP1` to `WP18`) by pressing the individual button.
+View a waypoint (`WP1` to `WP18`) by pressing the individual buttons.
 The waypoint will be shown on the `WP` panel.
 Load the waypoint in `WP` to `Dest` using the `Load Dest` button.
 Once in `Dest`, the waypoint will be used by the compass, ISAN and autopilot systems.

-To give waypoints a name, use your universal tool to change the panel values with the way point name.
+To give waypoints a name, use your universal tool to change the panel values with the name you want.
 This is for display purposes and your own reference only, it is not used anywhere else.

 #### Saving Waypoints

 Use `Save Loc` to save waypoint of current location to the waypoint position viewed on the `WP` panel.

 To manually save coordinates, use your universal tool to add X, Y and Z values to `NewX`, `NewY` and `NewZ` respectively.
-Then use the button to save coordinates to the waypoint position viewed on the `WP` panel.
+Then use the button to save the coordinates to the waypoint position viewed on the `WP` panel.

 ### Autopilot and Crash Avoidance

-The ship uses a modified version of [NavCas](https://github.com/fixerid/sb-projects/tree/main/NavCas) which uses a newer version of ISAN and waypoint from ISAN Waypoint System.
+The ship uses a modified version of [NavCas](https://github.com/fixerid/sb-projects/tree/main/NavCas) which uses the 3 in 1 ISAN from Compass and waypoint from ISAN Waypoint System.

 Use while the ship is stationary.
 Activating `Nav` will start point the ship towards `Dest` waypoint and deactivate itself when done. `Autopilot` will activate `Nav` and fly to within 5km of `Dest` waypoint with `Avoidance` activated.

 **NOTE:** `Nav` needs to be tuned more for accuracy.
 I recommend using it in conjunction with the compass.

 `Avoidance` will activate `Guides`.
-If the guides detect objects it will pitch the ship down and cut forwrd thurst.
+If the guides detect objects it will pitch the ship down and cut forward thrust.
 If `Autopilot` is activated, it will readjust and continue its flight.

 **NOTE:** There is very limited coverage of range finders for the crash avoidance system.
 It also hasn't been tested extensively. **Use at your own risk!**

 ### Mining

 To approach an asteriod, point the center range finder at an asteriod and activate `Approach`.
-Once in range (10 to 14m on `Distance`), activate `Lasers` to turn on mining lasers. `Pulse` will activate pulsing of lasers while `MineHeight` and `MineDepth` will adjust sweeping distances of lasers.
+Once in range (optimum range is 10 to 14m on `Distance`), activate `Lasers` to turn on the mining lasers. `Pulse` will activate pulsing of the lasers while `MineHeight` and `MineDepth` will adjust sweeping distances of the lasers.

 `Mine` is a button which will activate automated mining.
 Point the center range finder at an asteriod and activate.
 It will activate `Scanner` and `Approach`, and once in range it will automatically activate `Lasers`.

 `Collect` turns on the two ore collectors.
-Ore collectors automatically adjust to point towards objected detected by the center range finder.
+Ore collectors automatically adjust to point towards objects detected by the center range finder.

 If batteries start running out of charge while mining, turn on `Min_EPS`.
 Continous use of the lasers and collectors at the same time requires a `MinEPS` of around 90%.

 #### Ore Scanner

 Activate using the `Scanner` button.
-The laser will try to adjust to point at the objected detected by the center range finder.
+The laser will try to adjust to point at the objects detected by the center range finder.
 Scan results will show on the `Scan` panel in number of stacks.
 It has a maximum range of 100m.

 ### Managing Power, Fuel and Cooling